 Carers at Work

-There are 3 million people in the UK who combine work with care.
-This is set to rise significantly due mainly to an ageing population.
+This is set to rise significantly due an ageing population and barriers to accessing financial help with care.
 1 in 5 adults has seen their work impacted as a result of their caring obligations, especially those aged 45 to 64.

 - Who is a carer?